Muhammad ibn Suri

 Muhammad ibn Suri (Persian: محمد بن سوری, died 1011) was the king of the Ghurid dynasty from the 10th-century to 1011.
 During his reign, he was defeated by the Ghaznavid emperor Mahmud of Ghazni and his domains were conquered.
 According to Minhaj-us-Siraj, Muhammad was captured by Mahmud of Ghazni, made prisoner along with his son, and taken to Ghazni, where Muhammad died by poisoning himself.
-Subsequently, the whole population of Ghuristan was taught the precepts of Islam and converted from Mahayana Buddhism to Islam.
+Subsequently, the whole population of Ghuristan was taught the precepts of Islam and converted from Paganism to Islam.
 Mu'izz ad-Din Muhammad of Ghor later overthrew the Ghaznavid Empire in 1186 and conquered their last capital at Lahore.

 History

 The region was governed under a Malik named Amir Suri and the population was not yet converted to Islam.